 How to Make Chocolate Ganache in the Microwave

-Simply pour chocolate chips into a microwave safe small batter bowl along with whipping cream.
+Simply pour chocolate chips into a microwave-safe small glass bowl along with whipping cream.
 Or a heavy bottomed small saucepan on low, low heat.
+Heat cream, then stir in chocolate chips.
+For better control you may also use a double boiler, make sure that it’s not touching the water.

 Chocolate will continue to melt when stirring after removing from the microwave.